Wyoming Seminary

-Wyoming Seminary, founded in 1844, is a Methodist college preparatory school located in the Wyoming Valley of Northeastern Pennsylvania.
-The "Lower School," which consists of preschool to eighth-grade students, is located in Forty Fort.
-The "Upper School," comprising ninth-grade to postgraduate students, is located in Kingston.
+Wyoming Seminary, founded in 1844, is a college preparatory school located in the Wyoming Valley of Northeastern Pennsylvania.
+The "Lower School," which serves preschool through eighth-grade students, is located in Forty Fort.
+The "Upper School," comprising students in grades 9 through postgraduate students, is located in Kingston.
 It is near the Susquehanna River and the city of Wilkes-Barre.
 Locally and in some publications, it is sometimes referred to as "Sem."
 As a boarding school, only Upper School students may board on campus.
 Slightly more than one-third of the Upper School student body resides on campus.